Bamar people: Religion

 The Bamar predominantly embrace a syncretic blend of Theravada Buddhism and indigenous Burmese folk religion, the latter of which involves the recognition and veneration of spirits called nat, and pre-dates the introduction of Theravada Buddhism.
 These two faiths play an important role in Bamar cultural life.

 A shrine of Shin Upagutta in Hsipaw, Shan State.

 Theravada Buddhism is closely intertwined with Bamar identity, having been the predominant faith among Burmese speakers since the 11th century, during the Pagan dynasty.
 Modern-day Bamar Buddhism is typified by the observance of basic five precepts and the practice of dāna (charity), sīla (Buddhist ethics) and bhavana (meditation).
 Village life is centred at Buddhist monasteries called kyaung, which serve as community centres and address the community's spiritual needs.
 Buddhist Sabbath days called Uposatha, which follow the moon's phases (i.e., new, waxing, full, waning), are observed by more devout Buddhists.

-Vestiges of Mahayana Buddhism remain popular among the Bamar, including the veneration of Shin Upagutta, Shin Thiwali, and Lawkanat (the Burmese name for Avalokiteśvara), while the influence of Hinduism can be in the widespread veneration of Hindu deities like Thuyathadi (the Burmese name for Saraswati) and practice of yadaya rituals.
+Vestiges of Mahayana Buddhism remain popular among the Bamar, including the veneration of Shin Upagutta, Shin Thiwali, and Lawkanat (the Burmese name for Avalokiteśvara), while the influence of Hinduism can be seen in the widespread veneration of Hindu deities like Thuyathadi (the Burmese name for Saraswati) and practice of yadaya rituals.
 Smaller communities practice more esoteric forms of Buddhism, including weizza practices.

 A coconut, called on-daw, is traditionally hung on the southwest post in a house, symbolising the household guardian nat.

 The Bamar also profess a belief in guardian nats, particularly the veneration of Mahagiri, the household guardian nat.
 Bamar households traditionally maintain a shrine, which holds a long-stemmed coconut called on-daw (အုန်းတော်), symbolic of Mahagiri.'
 The shrine is traditionally placed at the home's main southwest pillar (called yotaing or ရိုးတိုင်).
 The expression of Burmese folk religion is very localised; the Bamar in Upper Myanmar and urban areas tend to propitiate the Thirty-Seven Min, a pantheon of nats who are intimately linked to the pre-colonial royal court.
 Meanwhile, the Bamar in Lower Myanmar tend to propitiate other local or guardian nats like Bago Medaw and U Shin Gyi.
 Spirit houses called nat ein (နတ်အိမ်) or nat sin (နတ်စင်) are commonly found in Bamar areas.

 A minority of Bamar practice other religions, including Islam and Christianity.
 Among them, Bamar Muslims (previously known as Zerbadees or Pati), are the descendants of interracial marriages between Indian Muslims and Bamar Buddhists, who self-identify as Bamar.
 (Note: The term Zerbadee was first used in the 1891 Burma Census, and may derive from the Persian phrase zer bad, which means 'below the wind' or 'land of the east.')